SketchUp/sketchup-stl/README.md

 	git add README.md                     // Marks README.md for edit.
 	git commit -m "Editing our README"    // Records changes in the local branch.
 	git push                              // Submits to repository.
 Yay!

+#### Community

+If you're a SketchUp Ruby community member, your need to fork this repo (If you don't know what that is, that's okay, we barely know ourselves.
+Go google some github tutorials and give it a try.
+Please improve our README.md file with better instructions!)

+##### Steps

+1. [Fork](https://help.github.com/articles/fork-a-repo) this repo.
+Forking will create a copy of this repo under your github user name.

+1. Clone your repo.
+For this you will need git installed on your personal computer.
+[GitHub for Windows](http://windows.github.com/) is a good choice.

+1. Add the SketchUp repo as a remote so you can pull in updates from the original SketchUp repo.

+		git remote add upstream https://github.com/SketchUp/sketchup-stl.git

+1. Make the changes to the code in your repo, then commit. `git commit ...`

+1. Push your changes to your repo.  `git push`

+1. From your repo's GitHub site, send a Pull Request.

 ## License